Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

 \section{Main results: the network reconstruction problem}

 In this section, we provide a solution to Problem \ref{problem identify}.
 That is, given measurements generated by an unknown network, we establish algorithms to infer the network topology.
 Similar to the setup of Section \ref{section results solvability}, we start with the most general case in which $\mathcal{K}$ is any mapping satisfying \eqref{mappingK}.
 For this case, we obtain a general methodology to infer $X \in \mathcal{K}(G)$ from measurements.
-Subsequently, we provide specific algorithms for network reconstruction in the case that $\mathcal{K} = \mathcal{Q}$ (Section \ref{section identification Q}), and in the case of consensus networks where $\mathcal{K} = -\mathcal{L}$ (Section \ref{section identification L}).
-Finally, in Section \ref{section identification other networks}, we show how our framework can be used to identify topologies of other types of networks, such as adjacency networks (in which $\mathcal{K} = \mathcal{A}$).
+Subsequently, we provide specific algorithms for network reconstruction in the case that $\mathcal{K} = \mathcal{Q}$ (Section \ref{section identification Q}), and in the case of consensus and adjacency networks (Section \ref{section identification L}).